mohamadhosseini2121/ReactMeals/README.md

 # ReactMeals
-ReactMeals is a simple food ordering app. created with ReactJS
+ReactMeals is a simple food ordering app created with ReactJS

 to run the project:
 ```